Harrington, Broadhurst & O'Rourke win Euro titles

 Last updated on .From the section Boxing

-Kellie Harrington, Amy Broadhurst and Aoife O'Rourke all claimed gold medals for Ireland at the European Championships in Montenegro.
+Kellie Harrington, Amy Broadhurst and Aoife O'Rourke all won gold medals on a superb final day for Ireland at the European Championships in Montenegro.

 Dubliner Harrington proved too strong for the Czech Republic's Lenka Bernardova as she added European gold to her Olympic and world titles.